Josh Lowe Player Props: Rays vs. Nationals

-The Tampa Bay Rays and Josh Lowe, who went 1-for-2 with a double last time in action, take on Trevor Williams and the Washington Nationals at Nationals Park, Monday at 7:05 PM ET.
+The Tampa Bay Rays and Josh Lowe, who went 2-for-4 last time out, take on Chad Kuhl and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Tigers.
+He strung together two hits (going 2-for-4) in his last appearance against the Nationals.

 Josh Lowe Game Info & Props vs. the Nationals